TheOrbMaverick/capsoool_project/README.md

 - Python backend
 - Flask framework
 - bcrpyt
-- SQLAlchemy for DB models
+- SQLAlchemy and ORM
-- SQLLITE3 DB to be changed to MySQL or PostGress on production
+- SQLITE3 DB to be changed to MySQL or PostGress on production

 # FRONTEND:

-- Typescript frontend
+- Typescript
 - React Native with Expo
 - Expo router
 - Nativewind CSS
 - Node package manager

 ## HOW TO RUN THE APP
-First you need to run the backend from the root folder: in capsoool_project directory run the command "python3 app.py"
+First you need to open 2 terminals for the project.

+Then run the backend from the root folder: in capsoool_project directory run the "app.py" file

 On windows:
 ```bash